diffusiondata/diffusion-examples/js/getting_started/README.md

 #### Using this client

-Before you can use this client with any Diffusion service, you will need to edit the location of the Diffusion client library:

-1. Change the path in the script tag from `path_to_library` to point at your Diffusion client library.

 To use this client with a Diffusion Cloud service, make the following edits:

 1. Change the URL in the `diffusion.connect` method to that of your Diffusion Cloud service.